Southern Railway 4501: Second excursion service

-During No. 4501's restoration, the locomotive received upgrades to its trailing wheels that included the addition of roller bearings to help guide the locomotive through curved tracks.
-A Worthington SA type feedwater heater replica from a China Railways QJ Class 2-10-2 was installed on No. 4501 to improve the locomotive's performance.
-Its tender received a mechanical stoker from Canadian National 5288, a 4-6-2 steam locomotive that was also on display at TVRM, but would later be sold to the Colebrookdale Railroad in 2023.
-These modifications increased the locomotive's operating boiler pressure from 200 psi to 205 psi, which created a slight increase in tractive effort.
+A reproduced Worthington SA type feedwater heater from a China Railway (CR) 2-10-2 QJ Class was installed on No. 4501 to improve the locomotive's performance.
+This modification eliminated the need to make flush patch repairs on the dome course and increasing the locomotive's operating boiler pressure to 205 psi, which created a slight increase in tractive effort.
+No. 4501 also received upgrades to its trailing wheels that included the addition of roller bearings to help guide the locomotive through curved tracks.
 The Armstrong lubricators that spring-loaded the driving wheels were replenished by an automatic lubricator from the North Yorkshire Moors Railway in North Yorkshire, England.
+A new throttle lever was cast and machined.
+(Note: No. 4501 shared the same throttle design as Nos.
+630 and 722.)